Lambert House Renovations & Move

 CAPITAL CAMPAIGN ONGOING

-We still need money to complete the interior of the new basement.
+We still need money to complete the interior of the new basement including for furniture, and program equipment and supplies.
 We hope to have an art studio, lounge/media room, improved clothing and hygiene bank, event supply storage, server room, and bathroom.

 If you want to make a contribution or a pledge to the capital campaign, please make it in addition to any donations to our programming that you usually make.
 Capital campaigns are one-time and must not cannibalize operating support.
 We still need your support to run our programs.